anorrl/guides/mac.md

 - XCode 9
 - Patience

+If you're having issues with reflection.h use the patched up one here in this repo! (by meditext)

+You need to set everything to be 64 bit in ALL projects (and targets), along with the compiler set to libstdc++ with GNU99

+they ALL have to be the same because they won't be linked and the build fails.

 # Contributors

 - meditext - He knows the most about mac stuff, I'm just writing this down here for easier setup later on